Browse services

 If you have had no sexual contact with anyone, and no non-sexual contact with anyone, then no — you cannot get an STI by yourself, according to the CDC.

-• Can you get an STD from not cleaning yourself?
+• Can you get an STD from a toilet seat?

 Solv has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.